Thinkwise/docs/docs/sf/service_tier.md

 ![](../assets/sf/image318.png)

-Figure 244: Screen shot of the 'Project Version' screen for specifying the Service Tier.
+*Screen shot of the 'Project Version' screen for specifying the Service Tier.*

 ##### Use pooling